thejjw/sunbeam-charms/charms/glance-k8s/README.md

 ## Description

-The glance-k8s is an operator to manage the image service on a kubernetes based environment.
+The glance-k8s is an operator to manage the Glance image service on a Kubernetes based environment.

 ## Usage